RenatoMazzei/Origins2020/docs/index.md

 Lithium saved my life.

 ## [A Study of the Distribution of the Size of Craters on Ceres and the Implications for Ceres' Geologic History](https://flatworm-butterfly-39fd.squarespace.com)
-(for some reason this link might not work properly, here is the URL: flatworm-butterfly-39fd.squarespace.com)

 <img src="https://raw.githubusercontent.com/RenatoMazzei/Origins2020/master/pics/14.jpg" width="500"/>